jesseyuen/portfolio-2021/src/projects/front-end-development.md

 outroHeading: ""
 outro: ""
 ---
-I'm an experinced (front of the) front end developer who enjoys bridging the gap between design and development and ensuring the products I help build are semantic, accessible and robust.
+I'm an experinced (front of the) front end developer who enjoys bridging the gap between design and development and ensuring the products I help build are semantic, accessible and robust but also have beautiful interactive experiences.
 Most of these were built while I was working at Humaan.

 ![A screenshot of the Sodashi homepage](/images/www.sodashi.co.uk_-1-.png "An elegant e-commerce site")

 ### Sodashi

-Sodashi is an elegant e-commerce site with subtle and buttery-smooth animation. \
+Sodashi is an elegant e-commerce site with subtle and buttery-smooth animation.
+These kinds of sites take ages to build!\
 \
 [View Sodashi](https://www.sodashi.co.uk/)